 Marketing & Business Development

-The CSD markets the regional and national legal community to find potential jobs for our students/alumni by:
+The CSA markets the regional and national legal community to find potential jobs for our students/alumni by: